 For more details, you can check the official website of the Koc Museum by clicking here.

 Suggested Reading: Is Istanbul Rich or Poor?
 A Local Answers with Statistics

 11) Attend the Istanbul Jazz Festival

-At this festival, many concerts happen in various venues throughout June and July.
+At this festival, many concerts take place in various venues throughout June and July.

-Music lovers can watch performances of artists coming to Istanbul from various countries around the globe.
+Music lovers can watch performances of artists coming to Istanbul from diverse countries around the globe.